-	- Artist Todd McFarlane's writing debut was in the five-part story "Torment", starting in Spider-Man #1.
-The first issue was pretty much nothing more than a prologue.
-(Spidey saved a woman from a mugger, telling Mary Jane about it, and the Lizard emerging from the sewer to the sound of tribal drums to the spell of the villain - later revealed to be Calypso - and then killing a few common thugs.
-The issue had very little else.
+- Artist Todd McFarlane's began scripting comics with "Torment" in Spider-Man #1.
+Spidey saves a woman from a mugger, tells Mary Jane about it and the Lizard emerges from the sewer to the sound of tribal drums to the spell of the villain (later revealed to be Calypso) and then kills a few common thugs.
+Nothing else of note happens.

 - Shinji and Warhammer 40k is an excellent example, in that it is both archetypal and well-recieved by the audience.
-The prologue alone is many thousands of words just of how Shinji (the Hero Protagonist)'s childhood has been changed by his exposure to the tabletop game Warhammer 40,000; the fic is novella-length before Shinji even arrives at NERV, and full of thrills and emotions.
+The prologue alone is many thousands of words just of how Hero Protagonist Shinji's childhood has been changed by his exposure to the tabletop game Warhammer 40,000; the fic is novella-length before Shinji even arrives at NERV, and full of thrills and emotion.
 Then the work turns out to be a Door Stopper with Serial Escalation.